cverluise/PatCit/README.md

 Still reading?
 Curious?
 We tell you more!

 **What's next?** Of course, we plan to keep improving the Worldwide Patent-to-Science Citations dataset.
 There is more!
-We are currently processing US patent full-texts to extract, parse and consolidate in-text patent and NPL citations.
+We plan to release the full contextual citations for US patents in the course of December - hopefully integrating your feedbacks.
 We are also planning to do it for other major patent offices.

 **Under the hood.** We build on two great open source libraries: [Grobid][grobid], a Machine Learning library for extracting, parsing and restructuring raw documents and [biblio-glutton][biblio-glutton], a framework dedicated to bibliographic information with a powerful bibliographical matching service.
 These services are articulated in an efficient data pipeline in the cloud to process up to 2 million citations per day.